explosion-mental/rice/README.md

 everything.

+Any suggestions are welcome.

 # GNU-Black.png
 Grub splash modifed by me with gimp.
 Looks beautiful for my taste.

 **Note**: _I'm not the author of the image._

+If you are the author, please contact me if there are any issues.

 # Firefox
 If you want to use firefox with a "_toggleable bar_" (with Control+l or F6),